jkopyto/CodersCamp2020.Project.JavaScript.NewsService/README.md

 ### Cryptocurrencypage
 * Displaying list of all cryptocurrencies (with pagination)
-* After click on selected coin - display modal window with data based on coin
+* After click on selected coin - display a modal window with data based on coin
-* In modal window: exchange coins to USD
+* In the modal window: exchange coins to USD

 ## Sources
 Design inspiration [Behance](https://www.behance.net/gallery/83771953/Flooks)

 ## Other
 Webpage was developed using "Mobile first" principle which means that we start the product design from the mobile end which has more restrictions, then expand its features to create a tablet or desktop version.
-No bootstrap was used during developmnet.
+No bootstrap was used during development.

 ## Contributors
 * [Jakub](https://github.com/jkopyto)